![]() |

 against jail's root, not the host filesystem.

-.
+Another important parameter is called path.
 It sets the directory that will be

 used as a root for the jail.